-There is a big difference in the cost between buying a French Bulldog puppy and adopting one.
+There is a big difference in the cost between buying a Frenchie puppy and adopting one.

 Whereas, adopting a Frenchie may only cost you $350-$550 with the high chance of it already spayed or neutered, vaccinated, and dewormed.

-As with any dog breed, French Bulldogs can require a lot of commitment from their families.
+As with any dog breed, many French Bulldogs can require a lot of commitment from their families.

 Dog lovers seeking to own a Frenchie should become acquainted with the unique care needs of the breed.

-Knowing the responsibilities and costs of buying or adopting this dog breed will help fur parents to remain reliable owners to their Frenchie companion.
+Knowing the responsibilities and costs of buying or adopting this dog breed will help fur parents to remain reliable owners of their Frenchie companion.